Deer symbolism holds powerful meanings across cultures, connecting us to themes of peace, wisdom, and transformation.

 In Native American stories, the deer is a beloved and revered spirit animal.
 It is said to guide those with strong intuition and a sensitive heart.

 In Buddhism, the deer symbolizes harmony, happiness, and peace.
-A male and female deer near the Dharma wheel symbolizes long life and balance.
+A male and female deer near the Dharma wheel symbolize long life and balance.

 The white deer holds a special place, often seen as a sign of power and rulership.
 Whether in folklore or spiritual belief, deer remind us to walk our path with grace, finding inner peace and self-reliance.